pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 ---
 ## Favorite Quotations

+I've tried to make these as accurate as I can, but I'm sure there are still misattributions and errors.
+The point is each one has been uniquely meaningful or interesting or funny in some way at some point.
+May they guide you as well.

 {% assign alphabet = "ABCDEFGHIJKLMNOPRSTUVWXYZ" | split: "" %}
 {% for letter in alphabet %}
 <a class="page-scroll" href="#{{ letter }}">{{ letter }}</a>{% endfor %}